On Deadly Ground

 On Deadly Ground is a 1994 American environmental action adventure film directed, co-produced by, and starring Steven Seagal, and co-starring Michael Caine, Joan Chen, John C. McGinley and R. Lee Ermey.
-As of 2024, it is Seagal's only directorial effort and features a minor appearance by Billy Bob Thornton in one of his early roles.
+It is, as of 2026, Seagal's only directorial effort and features a minor appearance by Billy Bob Thornton in one of his early roles.
 Seagal plays Forrest Taft, an expert firefighter who chooses to fight back against the environmental destruction caused by his ruthless former employer (Caine).
 On Deadly Ground was theatrically released in the United States on February 18, 1994, by Warner Bros.
 It garnered negative reviews from critics and grossed $78.1 million worldwide on a $50 million production budget.

 Plot

-Aegis Oil owns various oil refineries and rigs in Alaska, where the company faces great opposition from the public due to the increasing environmental damage done by its operations.
-Aegis had purchased the oil production rights from the local tribal council 20 years prior; however, the rights will revert to the natives if Aegis 1, the company's newest oil platform and biggest refinery, is not online within a certain deadline.
-In order to make the deadline in the face of multiple delays, CEO Michael Jennings forces his workers to use substandard parts.
+Aegis Oil owns various oil refineries and rigs in Alaska, where the company faces strong public opposition due to the increasing environmental damage from its operations.
+Aegis had purchased the oil production rights from the local tribal council 20 years prior; however, the rights will revert to the Native Americans if Aegis 1, the company's newest oil platform and biggest refinery, is not online within a certain deadline.
+To meet the deadline despite multiple delays, CEO Michael Jennings forces his workers to use substandard parts.

-Foreman Hugh Palmer's rig suffers a blowout due to the faulty parts.
+Foreman Hugh Palmer's rig suffers a blowout due to a faulty preventer.
 Trained firefighter Forrest Taft extinguishes the blaze.
 However, they have become suspicious of their company's consistently poor safety record.
 Taft manages to hack into the company's computer files and learn about the faulty parts.
-After being informed of Palmer's efforts to alert the Environmental Protection Agency and of Taft's access to restricted files, Jennings arranges for both of them to be eliminated by his Chief Security Officer, MacGruder and his assistant Otto.
+After being informed of Palmer's efforts to alert the EPA and of Taft's access to restricted files, Jennings arranges for both to be eliminated by his CSO, MacGruder, and his assistant, Otto.
 The two ransack Palmer's cabin and brutally torture and murder him when he refuses to cooperate.
 Meanwhile, Taft is ordered by Jennings to head over to another accident site, but realizes too late that the damaged building has been rigged as a booby trap.
 Taft narrowly survives the ensuing explosion and is rescued by Masu, the daughter of Yupik tribe chief Silook.

 At the behest of Silook, Taft undergoes a vision quest in which he sees the full truth and vows to make amends for his part in Aegis's crimes.
-Meanwhile, the Aegis security team tracks Taft to Silook's village and when the tribe turns them down, a confrontation ensues, ending with MacGruder fatally shooting Silook.
+Meanwhile, the Aegis security team tracks Taft to Silook's village, and when the tribe turns them down, a confrontation ensues, ending with MacGruder fatally shooting Silook.
 Taft returns in time to have one last talk with Silook before he succumbs to his wounds, vowing to avenge him and bring down Aegis.